wimagguc/ios-custom-alertview/README.md

 * Adding more buttons: they don't exactly match the look with that of on iOS7

-* Keyboard support: the dialog might be mispositioned in some cases
+* Rotation: rotates wrong with the keyboard on

 ## Special thanks to